 Mark the box Service for NFS with his two descendants Client for NFS and Administrative Tools.
 We click on OK and after some time the client will be installed.

 To mount the unit, we open the cmd (do not use PowerShell).
 We use the command:

 mount -o anon \\192.168.0.20\home\user\folder k:

 192.168.0.20 is the server, followed by the shared folder and one drive letter that will be used.
 It is important to use the real full path of the resource as if we were personally on the server with the folder /home/user/folder, otherwise it won't work.
-I have tried trying to hide part of the path when mounting the drive but it is a complicated process and not worth the extra effort.
+I have tried hiding the part of the path when mounting the drive, but it is a complicated process and not worth the extra effort.

-The message The command completed successfully. it will indicate that everything is working properly.
+The message, The command completed successfully. will indicate that everything is working properly.

 There we will create a DWORD (32-bit) Value with the name AnonymousUid with the value of 0 with Base Decimal.
 Then create a DWORD (32-bit) Value with the name AnonymousGid with the value 0 with Base Decimal.

 We have to restart the computer or the service Client for NFS, we can find it in the task manager in the Services tab.

 If we follow all the previous steps, and we already have the unit mounted, we open the CMD and execute the command